|

 The equalisation indices of hourly compensation costs for both all manufacturing sector workers (AMWs) (blue & white collar) and for production-line manufacturing workers (PLWs) for Canada recorded an erosion; remained stagnated for Mexico and Brazil; slightly improved for Spain whilst wages for Argentinian AMWs improved markedly.

-Our analysis of the major economies in the Americas compares AMWs' hourly wages between countries as well item17as with the wages of PLWs –except Argentina, assessing, in this way, the size of living-wage gaps.
+Our analysis of the major economies in the Americas compares AMWs' hourly wages between countries as well as with the wages of PLWs –except Argentina, assessing, in this way, the size of living-wage gaps.
 Spain is included in the analysis for comparison purposes of Canada's and Iberian American economies with a large euro-area economy.
 PLWs are engaged in fabricating, assembly, and related activities.
 Comparisons are: 1) size of living-wage gaps; and 2) whether living-wage gaps for PLWs or AMWs are greater.

 ✦ Wages gaps for the manufacturing sector in Mexico are dismal and by far the largest among the selected countries and among OECD members.
 Moreover, although wage gaps for all workers were slightly less dramatic than for production workers, the tendency since 1996 has been towards the disappearance of such relationship.
-In this way, since 2004 the difference between the wages of AMWs and of PLWs has been zero or of only one point (18 vs. 19 in 2008), a position where both gaps have remained stagnant in the last few years.
+In this way, since 2004 the difference between the wages of AMWs and of PLWs has been zero or of only one point (18 vs. 19 in 2008), a position where both gaps have remained stagnant in the last few years. ✦ Brazilian wage gaps for both AMWs and for PLWs have stagnated in the same equalisation level since 2005, practically without variance (35 and 37 respectively).
+In contrast, in the case of Argentina, where data only for AMWs is available, the trend towards wage equalisation with their U.S. counterparts –since 2002– continued improving sensibly in 2008, reaching a 60 index. ✦ As a whole, the trend of slightly better equalisation indices for PLWs than for AMWs persists for Canada, Brazil and Spain.
+In contrast, in Mexico, the once slightly better position of AMWs wages has disappeared thus merging both wage gaps at a dramatically dismal level.

 Download the pdf file for Table 5 of wage gaps for all employees in manufacturing in the Americas here.